UBC-FRESH/nemora/candidate-import-from-ForestFit-features.md

 - **Port plan:** mirror these as optional DataLad resources (with attribution) or link to them from the docs, providing cross-language examples.
 When licensing permits, convert a subset into the `examples/` directory for parity testing.
-- **Rationale:** ensures users can replicate ForestFit tutorials inside dbhdistfit, lowering the barrier to migration or side-by-side comparisons.
+- **Rationale:** ensures users can replicate ForestFit tutorials inside nemora, lowering the barrier to migration or side-by-side comparisons.

 ---